 The tutorials are intended to allow you to practice your oral presentation skills while enriching the amount and type of information you receive about social geography and its many issues.
 You will each be required to lead a 15 minute 'geography microlecture' on a relevant social geographical issue.
-Given the class enrolment, we will conduct five or six presentations per tutorial over the nine scheduled tutorial sessions: three prior to Conference Week, and five or six thereafter, depending upon the number of students in the course.
+Given the class enrolment, we will conduct four or five presentations per tutorial over the nine scheduled tutorial sessions: two prior to Conference Week and seven thereafter, depending upon the number of students in the course.
+The actual number of tutorials you need attend is dependent upon the number of students in your particular section.
+You and your Teaching Assistant will identify the number and dates of your tutorials early in the term.